Woosmap/geofencing-ios-sdk/README.md

     ...

 ```
-The DistanceAPI request is enable on all position by default.
-For disable that, when you don't want anymore update POI result with the distance, you can change the value in the settings of the SDK as follow:
+The Distance API request is enabled on all search results by default.
+If distance by road between the mobile and the retrieved Woosmap POIs is not necessary, settings of the SDK can be modified as follow:
 ```swift
 WoosmapGeofencing.shared.setDistanceAPIRequestEnable(enable: false)
 ```